Skip to content

 Looking for the perfect gift or perhaps you're in need of some retail therapy?
 You can browse our full range via our online shop.

-Things to do in the house at Cragside
+Things to see in the house at Cragside

 Things to do in the gardens at Cragside

-Explore the ultimate designer garden.
-With spectacular vision, William and Margaret Armstrong transformed the grounds from a bare moorside into a fantasy mountain landscape.
+Explore the ultimate landscaped garden in Northumberland.
+With spectacular vision, Victorians William and Margaret Armstrong transformed the grounds from a bare moorside into a fantasy mountain landscape.
 Created for beauty and function you’ll discover towering trees, overflowing flower beds, trickling burns, dramatic water cascades and engineered lakes that were created to harness the power of water.

 A golden-coloured labrador is looking at the camera.
 It has a cheery face and its tongue is out.
 He is stood on the Rock Garden steps at Cragside.